corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/json.md

     weight: 600
 project: corda-5
 section_menu: corda-5-dev-preview
-title: JSON

 ---

 Corda provides a module that extends the popular Jackson serialisation engine.
-Jackson is often used to serialise to and from JSON, but also supports other formats such as YAML and XML.
+Jackson is often used to serialize to and from JSON, but also supports other formats such as YAML and XML.
 Jackson is itself very modular and has a variety of plugins that extend its functionality.
 You can learn more at the [Jackson home page](https://github.com/FasterXML/jackson).

-To gain support for JSON serialisation of common Corda data types, include a dependency on `net.corda:jackson:XXX` in your Gradle or Maven build file, where XXX is of course the Corda version you are targeting (0.9 for M9, for instance).
+To gain support for JSON serialization of common Corda data types, include a dependency on `net.corda:jackson:XXX` in your Gradle or Maven build file, where `XXX` is the Corda version you are targeting (0.9 for M9, for instance).
 Then you can obtain a Jackson `ObjectMapper` instance configured for use using the `JacksonSupport.createNonRpcMapper()` method.